hdShang/arxiv-daily/docs/cs-RO/2025-05-21/papers/250514986v1-anybody-a-benchmark-suite-for-cross-embodiment-manipulation.md

 ---
 layout: default
-title: AnyBody: A Benchmark Suite for Cross-Embodiment Manipulation
+title: "AnyBody: A Benchmark Suite for Cross-Embodiment Manipulation"
 ---

 # AnyBody: A Benchmark Suite for Cross-Embodiment Manipulation